s-tian/CUTE/README.md

 This code accompanies the paper "Are These the Same Apple?
 Comparing Images Based on Object Intrinsics".
 It implements the foreground feature averaging (FFA) method discussed in the paper.

+For more information, please see the [project site](https://s-tian.github.io/projects/cute/).

 This respository also includes a datasheet for the CUTE dataset.
 The CUTE dataset is available for download at the following link: https://purl.stanford.edu/gj714cj0414.